-Boards Start last board Complete play
+Boards Start of last board Complete play

-14 98 105
+14 without screens 98 105

-16 without screens 115 120
+16 without screens 113 120

-14 with screens 105

 - 11.5 For matches in a Swiss event, boards not started in the time allotted are not played.
-The procedural penalty for slow play that results in removal of boards, applied after one warning (which carries forward to the final), is 1 VP for the first board plus 2 VP for each additional board. - 11.6 In the ANOT final the procedural penalty is 1 IMP for each minute or part thereof that the director assesses as that team's responsibility. - 11.7 In cases of slow play the director, after considering monitor's reports and his own observations, may enforce penalties on the scale shown in #11.3. - 11.8 It is possible for a unit, deemed responsible for sufficient slow play, to receive a procedural penalty for slow play even though the stanza finished within the allotted period.
+The procedural penalty for slow play that results in removal of boards, applied after one warning (which carries forward to the final), is 1 VP for the first board plus 2 VP for each additional board. - 11.6 In the ANOT final the procedural penalty is 1 IMP for each minute or part thereof that the director assesses as that team's responsibility.

+- 11.7 In cases of slow play the director, after considering monitor's reports and his own observations, may enforce penalties on the scale shown in Appendix 1. - 11.8 It is possible for a unit, deemed responsible for sufficient slow play, to receive a procedural penalty for slow play even though the stanza finished within the allotted period.